 Stephen Darbyshire, 1960s

 Stephen Darbyshire was a Macoun Club member in the 1960s, up until 1971.
 He was well known for his expertise with snakes and other such creatures.
 He also developed an interest in botany.
 You can find fern specimens that he collected 30 years ago in the Club herbarium.

 At the beginning of the 1980s, Stephen came back to Macoun Club as a leader; he also helped out again in a big way in the early 1990s.

-For many years he has worked for Agriculture and Agrifoods Canada, in Ottawa, studying grasses.
+For many years he worked for Agriculture and Agrifoods Canada, in Ottawa, studying grasses.
 His fieldwork has taken him into northern Quebec and to Mexico.
+He retired in 2018.